 The twenty-six (26) Senators, each having one vote in the Senate, shall be elected in direct proportion to the number of permanent University Support Staff Employees in their designated college or administrative unit.

-Every five years (calendar years ending with a zero or five) the apportionment will be reviewed to ensure equal representation.
+Every two years the apportionment will be reviewed to ensure equal representation in conjunction with reviewing by-laws.
 The criteria is as follows:

 - Less than 100 filled University Support Staff positions = 1 Senator